-Seahawks open day three of NFL Draft by taking receiver Gary Jennings
+Seahawks open day three of NFL Draft by taking receiver Gary Jennings, then add OL Phil Haynes

 After making yet another trade to accumulate more picks as the final day of the 2019 NFL Draft opened Saturday, the Seahawks then added to their receiver position, taking Gary Jennings of West Virginia at pick number 120.
-And the Seahawks then quickly added to their offensive line by taking guard Phil Haynes at 124, also in the fourth round.
+The Seahawks then quickly added to their offensive line by taking guard Phil Haynes at 124, also in the fourth round.
+And then they quickly added another safety, using their pick at 132 to take Oregon safety Ugochukwu Amadi.

 Jennings listed at 6-1, 213, had 161 catches for 2,178 yards last three years at WVU and played mostly in the slot at WVU, via Sports Info Solutions.